 -Wall -Wextra -Wimplicit-interface -fPIC -Werror -fmax-errors=1 -O3 -march=native -ffast-math -funroll-loops

 This turns off all debugging options (like bounds checks) and turns on optimizing options (fast math and platform dependent code generation).
+One can also use -Ofast instead of -O3 -ffast-math.

 It still warns about undefined symbols, turns warnings into errors (so that the compilation stops when undefined symbol is used) and stops at the first error.